 Westpac is part of a global alliance of banks, which means their customers have no ATM withdrawal fees at more than 50,000 ATMs in 60 countries.

-I’ve travelled to the USA and used a Westpac Debit MasterCard with Bank of America ATMs, visited London and used Barclay Bank’s and am using CIMB ATMs on my current trip to Malaysia and Indonesia; all with no withdrawal fees.
+I’ve travelled to the USA and used a Westpac Debit MasterCard with Bank of America ATMs, visited London and used Barclay Bank’s and am using CIMB ATMs on my current trip to Malaysia and Indonesia, as well as my FIfth Third checking account; all with no withdrawal fees.
 Great, right?!

 The banks they’ve partnered with are some of the biggest in their respective countries so you’ll never be far from an ATM that accepts your Westpac Debit MasterCard.